SPcodec/GitAndSunAPI/README.md

 # GitAndSunAPI
 Code that calls GitHub and sunrise-sunset.org API.
-This code shows the repositories in my GitHub page and the sunrise and sunset times of those repostories' "Last Push" dates.
+This code shows the repositories in my GitHub page and the sunrise and sunset times of those repositories' "Last Push" dates.